dappforce/subsocial-docs/docs/tutorials/GetSUB/HydraDX.md

 ---
-id: get-sub
+id: HydraDX
-title: How Do I Get SUB?
+title: How Do I Get SUB on HydraDX?
 ---

 Thanks to HydraDX, it's super easy to get SUB tokens!
 All you'll need is a Polkadot wallet